Contents

 14. Is the leading Safari destination in Africa

-Ngorongoro crater is one of the seven wonders of nature.
+Ngorongoro Crater is one of the seven wonders of nature.
 With features like “the moving sands”, Olduvai Gorge, and the crater itself.

-Is the must-visit safari destination for visitors coming to Africa.
+It is the must-visit safari destination for visitors coming to Africa.

-Every year more than 50,000 tourists visit Ngorongoro crater for game drives and walking safaris.
+Every year, more than 50,000 tourists visit Ngorongoro Crater for game drives and walking safaris.

-From explorers to scientists who visited this place have endorsed Ngorongoro as a remarkable destination to visit while in Africa.
+Explorers to scientists who visited this place have endorsed Ngorongoro as a remarkable destination to visit while in Africa.
 Even named Africa Eden Garden.

 15. The Giraffe is missing from the list of 30,000 species in Ngorongoro Crater